|Nutritional Guidelines (per serving)|

 - 2 tablespoons maple syrup

-Cut the pumpkin or other squash in half.
+Cut the pumpkin or other winter squash (such as butternut or acorn squash) in half.
 Scoop out the seeds and drizzle the flesh with the tablespoon of olive oil.

-Place pumpkin on a baking sheet lined with parchment paper and roast for approximately 45 minutes or until the flesh is tender.
+Place the pumpkin on a baking sheet lined with parchment paper and roast in the oven for approximately 45 minutes or until the flesh is tender.
 Cut into large wedges and pull off the peel.
-Note that if you're working with a softer flesh squash, like butternut, you can peel the squash first, remove the seeds and cut into chunks.
+Note that if you are working with a softer flesh squash, like butternut, you can peel the squash first with a vegetable peeler, remove the seeds and cut it into chunks.
 Then toss with the olive oil and roast as above.

-Make the dressing by whisking together the tahini, water, lemon juice, maple syrup, salt and pepper until smooth.
+Make the dressing by whisking together the tahini, water, lemon juice, maple syrup, salt and black pepper until you have a smooth and creamy consistency.